Karesis/Fbtree/CONTRIBUTING-EN.md

 If you have any questions or need help, you can contact us through:

 - Submitting an Issue on GitHub
-- Sending an email to [project maintainer email]
+- Sending an email to yangyifeng23@mails.ucas.ac.cn

 Thank you again for your contribution to the FiberTree project!